EnvGen/POGENOM/docs/source/Input_POGENOM_Usage.rst

 "bowtie2_params": "--ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05",
   Bowtie2 mapping parameters.
 The –score-min then gives the minimum score that is allowed to report an alignment.
-  Here, It represents a 95% identity threshold.
+  Here, it represents a 95% identity threshold.
   For more information visit http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

 "mapqual": 20,